edgexfoundry/app-service-configurable/snap/README.md

 sudo snap install edgex-app-service-configurable
 ```

-The 2.1 (Jakarta) release of the snap can be instaing using:
+A specific version of the snap can be installed by setting the channel,
+for instance for 2.1 (Jakarta):

 ```bash
 sudo snap install edgex-app-service-configurable --channel=2.1